dkeener/ThoughtPool/presentations/README.md

 available in the Java world.
 Presented at
 [RubyNation 2008](http://www.rubynation.org/archive/2008/index.html).

+* [Rails Security] (https://github.com/dkeener/ThoughtPool/blob/master/presentations/Rails_Security.pdf?raw=true) - So, you think your web application is reasonably secure?
+Well, based on the statistics, you're probably wrong.
+This talk examines real-world security problems in Rails applications, and shows how they can be mediated.

 * [Using Rails to Create an Enterprise App: A Real-Life Case Study] (https://github.com/dkeener/ThoughtPool/blob/master/presentations/Rails_For_Real.pdf?raw=true) -
 Rails is a great framework for quickly creating "green field" web applications.
 Find out how well it works when creating internal, corporate web applications